 Classic utilitarianism, whose classic proponents were Jeremy Bentham (1789), John Stuart Mill (1861), and Henry Sidgwick (1907), is a moral theory which doesn’t consider motives and acts as having any intrinsic moral value.
 Rather, motives and acts can only be morally evaluated when we consider the consequences that flow from them.
 If these consequences satisfy the Greatest Happiness Principle (GHP) then a particular act or motive is right.
-This principles was given a famous formulation by John Stuart Mill:
+This principle was given a famous formulation by John Stuart Mill:

 GHP: “The creed which accepts as the foundation of morals, Utility, or the Greatest Happiness Principle, holds that actions are right in proportion as they tend to promote happiness, wrong as they tend to produce the reverse of happiness.
 By happiness is intended pleasure, and the absence of pain; by unhappiness, pain, and the privation of pleasure.”